Ohm's Law - Definition, Formula, Applications, FAQs

 A parallel connection is made between a voltmeter and a resistor.
 An ammeter is interfaced to measure the current in the circuit.
 A variable resistor is connected to the circuit.
 Changing the resistance changes the potential drop across the resistor, affecting the amount of current flowing through it.
 We can deduct from the reading that current and potential vary linearly.

 A Nichrome wire is connected between X and Y. When you use a copper wire rather than just a Nichrome wire in the same experiment, you'll need a different current for the same potential difference across the wire.
 If you replace the copper wire with an aluminium wire, the current running through it will have a different value.
 From the equation V=IR, you have learnt that VI must be equal to the resistance of the conductor used.
-The variations in the current for the same values of potential difference indicates that the resistance of different material is different.
+The variations in the current for the same values of potential difference indicate that the resistance of different materials is different.

 Ohm’s law for the magnetic circuit: